 Know Before You Go: JUMP Boise is located at 1000 W Myrtle St

 Boise, ID.
-The spaces are often rented for events, so be aware that not some areas may be closed to the public at the time of your visit.
+The spaces are often rented for events, so some areas may be closed to the public at the time of your visit.

 If you’re visiting during the winter months and like to ski, be sure to check out Bogus Basin.
 The mountains are beautiful and it’s a smaller ski mountain with that’s great for families.
 Bogus’ manageable size makes it easy to navigate with kids, and they also offer lessons for school-aged children.
 During the summer months, Bogus also offers a mountain coaster, climbing wall, “summer tubing,” a trampoline and chairlift rides.
-I’ve only been there in the winter in the past and would love to check it out sometime in the summer.
+I’ve been skiing in Boise Basin in the past and would love to check it out in the summer.